-A Taiwanese Buddhist study with 4,384 participants compared type 2 diabetes outcomes for lacto-ovo-vegetarians compared with those who avoided meat.
+A Taiwanese Buddhist study with 4,384 participants compared type 2 diabetes outcomes for lacto-ovo-vegetarians compared with those who consumed meat.
 The meat-eating group ate only a very small amount of meat.

 - Meat intake for females: 50% consumed less than 10 g/day; 25% consumed less than 2 g/day.

 - Meat intake for males: 50% consumed less than 20 g/day; 25% consumed less than 7 g/day.

 - Fish and meat intake for females: 50% consumed less than 17 g/day; 25% consumed less than 3 g/day

 - Fish and meat intake for males: 50% consumed less than 37 g/day; 25% consumed less than 11 g/day.